 About New York Women in Film & Television:

 New York Women in Film & Television supports women calling the shots in film, television and digital media.
 NYWIFT energizes the careers of women in entertainment by illuminating their achievements, providing training and professional development, and advocating for equality.

 The preeminent entertainment industry association for women in New York, NYWIFT brings together nearly 2,000 women and men working both above and below the line.
 NYWIFT is part of a network of 40 women in film chapters worldwide, representing more than 10,000 members.
-NYWIFT produces over 50 innovative programs and special events annually, including the Muse Awards for Vision and Achievement, which honors women in front of and behind the camera, and Designing Women, which recognizes costume designers, makeup artists and hair stylists in the industry.
+NYWIFT produces over 50 innovative programs and special events annually.
+NYWIFT is a nonprofit, 501c3 public charity, and contributions are tax-deductible to the extent provided by law.

 More information can be found online at: www.NYWIFT.org